 Looking for a Reddit alternative that delivers high-quality discussions and a variety of content?
 You’re in the right place.

-In this guide, we’ll break down the top platforms that give Reddit a run for its money, whether you’re after more user control, different content types, or just a new digital landscape to explore.
+In this guide, we’ll break down the top platforms that give Reddit a run for its money, whether you’re after user control, different content types, or just a new digital landscape to explore.

 Let’s dive in.